Bellarmine Knights men's basketball: Division I transition

 Bellarmine had a very successful first season at the Division I level.
-They dropped their first two games of ASUN conference play to Lipscomb, but they did not let that deter them.
+They dropped their first two games of ASUN play to Lipscomb, but were undeterred.
 The Knights rattled off 10 consecutive wins to send a strong message to the rest of the conference.
 They went undefeated on the road in conference play, with a 6–0 record.
 At one point, Bellarmine had the fourth longest winning streak in the country.

 The Knights were so successful that their regular season finale against Liberty got moved to ESPNU, because it was a de facto winner-take-all game for the regular-season conference championship.
 Bellarmine fell short, 94–78, but they achieved a COVID sellout of over 2,700 fans.

 The Knights were ineligible for the NCAA tournament and the NIT, but they were invited to the 2021 CBI Tournament.
 Held in Daytona Beach, Florida, Bellarmine defeated Army, 77–67, in the quarterfinals of the tournament, before falling short to Pepperdine, 82–71, in the semifinals.

 After being picked to finish last in the conference during the preseason, Bellarmine finished their first Division I season with a 14–8 overall record, including a 10–3 mark in conference play that helped them finish second in the ASUN.
 They also recorded the first Division I postseason victory in program history.
 Forward Pedro Bradshaw and guard Dylan Penn were honored for their outstanding seasons, as Bradshaw was the runner-up for ASUN Player of the Year and was a unanimous All-ASUN First Team selection, while Penn also earned All-ASUN First Team honors.

+After the 2024–25 season, head coach Scott Davenport retired after 20 seasons.
+His son and top assistant Doug, who had been named his father's designated successor in 2022, was promoted to head coach the next day.